This is a guide to running Linux with the Acer Aspire 5610-4610 laptop.

 1. To get X to recognize the 1280×800 native resolution, use the i915resolution tool.
 2. The camera works in Ubuntu 9.04 (Jaunty Jackalope) after installing an app called “cheese” through synaptic package manager.

-This laptop works very well with a up to date Linux distribution.
+This laptop works very very well with an up to date Linux distribution.
 There were no problems getting it working.
 It was the most painless Linux install I've ever done.
+But the special keys for volume and media control and wifi switch doesn't work on windows you can solve that by installing acer launch manager.